jesslilly/EntitySearch/README.md

 ## How to use EntitySearch

+* Open your _Layout.cshtml file.

-* Include the js file in your Layout or _ViewStart.cstml file.
+* Include the js file.

 ```javascript
 <script src=@Url.Content("~/Scripts/entity-search.js")></script>